baolinwu/MTAR/README.md

   - Reference:
      - Wu,B. and Pankow,J.S.
 (2017) Fast and accurate genome-wide association test of multiple continuous traits. *tech report*
   - Jointly test the association of a SNP with multiple continuous traits.
-     - accurate calculaiton of P-values.
+     - accurate calculation of P-values.
      - very efficient and extremely scalable to genome-wide association test.
   - Sample codes
 ```r